conmurphy/kubernetes-hands-on/README.md

 `kubectl get pods -n hostname`

-> Your `minikube tunnel` session should still be open for this.
+> Note: Your `minikube tunnel` session should still be open for this.
 Start a new one if it is closed, or if it is not working within a few seconds.
+>
+> In a separate terminal window run `minikube tunnel`

 - Take note of the address and port the app is running on.